Mariah Carey Channels ’90s Mariah In Super Skinny Vacation Photo

 As previously reported by the Inquisitr, Mariah Carey recently shed a whopping 40 pounds after removing processed food and sugar from her diet and eating more veggies and lean meats.
 Carey has also reportedly developed a mindful approach to eating, and while she’s never been a gym rat, the “We Belong Together” singer has incorporated daily walks, swimming, and water aerobics into her routine.

-Even though the vacay is over, Mariah Carey definitely seems to be living her best life as she enjoys her healthy new lifestyle.
+Even though the vacation is over, Mariah Carey definitely seems to be living her best life as she enjoys her healthy new lifestyle.